scrambledegg33/InterviewTask/README.md

    - Ensure all code is committed and the repository is public (or accessible to reviewers)

 ## Your Task

-Extend and modify the API/frontend, to include the follwing based on the below critera:
+Extend and modify the API/frontend, to include the following based on the below criteria:

 ### Additional Columns